hapax/hapax.github.io/_posts/2020-08-06-eratosthenes.md

 more carefully than I did, finding the shadow of some stick-like object at solar noon on the vernal equinox, and estimating a latitude of $\theta_2 \approx 50.1^\circ$.
-The resulting angular difference in radians is
+The resulting angular difference is

 $$
 \Delta \theta = 1.3^\circ \approx 0.02.